dipsywong98/COMP2012H/report.md

-   if a is positive and b is negative, a of course bigger than b, true. if a is negative and b is positive, a of course smaller than b, false. if both are positive, if index of decimal point of a is bigger than that of b, a of course bigger than b, it is true.
-If index of decimal point of a is smaller than that of b, a of course smaller than b, false.  if index of dot are the same, loop through the two link list from most significant digit to least, pointed digits must be coefficient of same power of ten.
-Once there is digit from a bigger than corresponding one in b, a is bigger than b, true; inversely there it reach a digit in a smaller than b, a is smaller than b, false; if they are not equal length, if a is longer, it is true, else false.
-The left over case is all corresponding digits are same and length is the same, it is false also. if both are negative, the return result is the inverse of result of both are positive.
+   if a is positive and b is negative, a of course bigger than b, true. if a is negative and b is positive, a of course smaller than b, false. if both are positive,
+​	if index of dot in a (from LHS) > that of b, a of course bigger than b, true.
+​	if index of dot in a (from LHS) < that of b, a of course smaller than b, false.
+​	if length of a > that of b, a of course bigger than b, true.
+​	if length of a < that of b, a of course smaller than b, false.
+​	the exception case is same length and same digit places are present in a and b ​	check from most significant digit to least digit by digit, once ​		$a_i$ > $b_i$ =>true
+​		$a_i$ < $b_i$ =>false
+​	till the end no result=>they are the same=>false
+   if both are negative, the return result is the inverse of result of both are positive.

 ##### d. `a < b`: